ericlyun/aps-website/_research/compiler.md

 title: Retargetable Compiler
 tag: compiler
 order: 4
-summary: Compiler infrastructure that automatically utilizes custom ISAXs for optimized code generation.
+summary: Compiler infrastructure to support finding and utilizing ISAXs for domain-specific acceleration.
 ---

-We develop compiler infrastructure that automatically utilizes custom ISAXs:
+We conduct research for two topics: finding instructions to accelerate and using custom instruction in applications.

+## Finding Reusable Custom Instructions

+We use automated techniques, including profiling, pattern identification and selection, to nominate custom instructions from the target application domain, without human intervention.
+Although this is an classical computer architecture topic, which has been explored for 20 years, we found new opportunities to revisit it with the help of the e-graph and MLIR in the RISC-V and AI era.

-### Pattern Matching Engine
+## Pattern Matching Engine

-Hybrid semantic-based and profile-guided ISAX matching.
 Our pattern matching engine identifies opportunities to use custom instructions in application code.

-### Bitwidth-Aware Vectorization

-Optimizing register utilization for low-bitwidth operations.
-This technique maximizes throughput for applications with sub-word data types.

-### Automated Code Generation

-From CADL to compiler intrinsics and pattern matchers.
-Our tools automatically generate the compiler support needed to utilize custom ISAXs.
+We explore the e-graph data structure for identifying matching patterns with concerns of equivalence under programs.

+## ML Compiler Integration

+We bring supports for APS-generated acceleration solutions to our ML compiler (to appear soon!).
+This is a very nice marriage in the AI era: you can use APS to generate hardware and the compiler fully utilize the hardware to accelerate the AI applications.